 About this Project

 The Chippewa Valley Covid-19 Archive is a rapid-response collection effort to document the effects of the Covid-19 pandemic on the Chippewa Valley, and archive everyday memories and experiences of the public health crisis.
 The archive is a collaborative project between the McIntyre Library and Public History Program at the University of Wisconsin-Eau Claire and the Chippewa Valley Museum.
-Creating and collecting content for the archive is also a component of the Spring 2020 Public History seminar course (History 486/686).
+Creating and collecting content for the archive is also a component of the Public History seminar courses (History 486/686) in 2020 and 2021.

 Our project aims to archive oral histories and materials related to the Covid-19 pandemic and its impacts in the Chippewa Valley.
 It is our hope that the archive will allow communities and individuals to document their experiences living through the pandemic, and that it will also serve as an important resource to help scholars, policymakers, and researchers better understand its impact on the Chippewa Valley, rural areas, and Wisconsin as a whole.